by Curtis Wildcat

 "Let's just say that your name's pretty popular back home and leave it at that," Curtis said, turning back around in his chair.
 "What I can't figure out is how I got here.
 Last thing I remember is falling asleep in bed..."
 Thinking about it but giving up after a few seconds, he got up from the chair and approached Inuyasha.
 "Oh, well.
 As long as I'm here, I might as well just..."

 Phibrizzo was pleased to see that both of the intruders were shocked right out of their conversation when they heard his mental scream.
 His eyes unfocused, he continued to mentally concentrate on the scene within his head.
-It took only a few seconds for the first intruder to react, unsheathing his sword----How'd he get that huge sword in that sheath?, he wondered----and immediately raising his guard.
+It took only a few seconds for the first intruder to react, unsheathing his sword (How'd he get that huge sword in there?, he wondered) and immediately raising his guard.
 He looked human yet canine at the same time, not at all unusual but not as common as such creatures were centuries ago.
 The other intruder just looked around him, confused.
 Typical human.
 Looks like he swallowed a pillow.

 "Who are you?" the dog/human snarled, his eyes narrowed.

 "My name doesn't matter," Phibrizzo said quietly.
-Slowly raising his voice, he continued: "What DOES matter is that I don't want you in here!
-Get out!"
+Slowly raising his voice, he continued: "What does matter is that I don't want you in here, so get out!"

 He waited about twenty seconds into the typhoon, then examined the intruders.
 The overweight human had somehow wrapped his arms and legs around the chair before being blown away, although his grip was slowly weakening.
 The dog/human had jammed his sword into the ground and was facing the wind thoughtfully.
-"Just leave!"
-Phibrizzo shouted.
-"Don't bother resisting!"
+"Just leave, you fools!"
+Phibrizzo shouted, his voice echoing.
+"Im not going to tell you again!"

-The intruder's response surprised him: he freed the sword from the ground and raised it, smiling.
-Sure, he was getting forced back; but he didn't seem to care.
+The canine intruder=s eyes turned menacing.
+No longer caring about the typhoon, he pulled his sword free and readied himself for battle.
 "I'm not going anywhere, kid!" he shouted back.
-"You like wind?
-I'll give you all the wind you can handle and then some!
+"I don't like your wind, so sorry if I throw it out!
 Wind Scar!"
 With that, he slammed his sword into the ground just as the human lost his grip on the chair and was blown past him...

 ...A powerful jolt broke his concentration, increasing the intensity of the "headache" that the mazoku was having earlier.
 Even though it wasn't physical, the mental shock made him feel as if he'd just gotten blasted by a triple-powered Rah Tilt.
 Trying his best not to scream, Phibrizzo instead threw both hands onto his head and whimpered as loud as he could, his mind racing.
 Stupid!
 Stupid, stupid, stupid!

 Inuyasha watched as the Wind Scar tore its way through the typhoon, scattering it but somehow leaving the floor undamaged.
-Instead, his attack left four long, glowing lines on the floor.
+Instead, his attack left four long, glowing lines that jutted out at different angles on the floor.
 These faded after several seconds...

 The view outside abruptly changed, tilting downwards towards the base of a tree.
-Very loud whimpering noises eminated from the speaker.
+Very loud whimpering noises emanated from the speaker.

-It occurred to him at this point what the kid had said earlier: "Get out of my head!"
+It occurred to him at this point what the kid had said earlier: 'Get out of my head!'
 "Now I get what the jewel did," Inuyasha muttered aloud.
-"It must've dug out these chambers in the kid's mind and tossed me in here.
+"It must've created these rooms in the kid's mind and tossed me in here.
 Wonder what he's in here for, though."

 "I'm supposed to be asleep," Curtis told him, stumbling a little and making his way back to the chair.
 "Maybe I've been asleep for a few hours and this is some sort of dream, or something.
 Yeah, that's it.
 Maybe I'm just dreaming this," he mumbled, sitting down in the chair and staring at the view outside.

-"Believe what you want, kid," Inuyasha growled, sheathing Tetsusaiga.
-"Now that I know we're inside some demented kid's head, I'm going to head back to the other chamber and see what all those things in there are for.
+"Believe what you want, kid," Inuyasha growled, sheathing Tessaiga.
+"Now that I know we're inside some demented kid's head, I'm going to head back and see what all those things in there are for.
 See ya."

 As Inuyasha exited the chamber, Curtis took another look around.
 His mind registered the fact that the chair rotated in whatever direction he turned his head; ignoring the whimpering noises that were slowly ceasing, he turned towards the television.
 "I'm dreaming," he murmured again.
-"Might as well make the most of it.
+"This is... this is really weird."
+A few beats. "...Well, might as well make the most of it.
 Now, how does that television work..."

 The television flicked itself on, and a remote control materialized in Curtis's hand.
 His eyebrows shot up.
 "Cool.
 I wonder..."